KAEF-TV

-KAEF-TV (channel 23) is a television station licensed to Arcata, California, United States, serving as the ABC affiliate for the Eureka area.
-It is owned by Sinclair Broadcast Group alongside two low-power stations: dual CW/MyNetworkTV affiliate KECA-LD (channel 29) and Univision affiliate KEUV-LD (channel 35).
-Sinclair also provides certain services to Eureka-licensed Fox affiliate KBVU (channel 28) under a local marketing agreement (LMA) with Cunningham Broadcasting; however, Sinclair effectively owns KBVU as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith.
+KAEF-TV (channel 23) is a television station licensed to Arcata, California, United States, serving as the ABC and Fox affiliate for the Eureka area.
+It is owned by Sinclair Broadcast Group alongside Eureka-licensed KBVU (channel 28) and two low-power stations: dual CW/MyNetworkTV affiliate KECA-LD (channel 29) and Univision affiliate KEUV-LD (channel 35).
 The four stations share studios on Sixth Street in downtown Eureka; KAEF-TV's transmitter is located along Barry Road southeast of the city.

-Although identifying as a separate station in its own right, KAEF is actually considered a semi-satellite of KRCR-TV (channel 7) in Redding–Chico.
+Although identifying as a separate station in its own right, KAEF is considered a semi-satellite of KRCR-TV (channel 7) in Redding–Chico.
 As such, it clears all network programming as provided through its parent station but airs a separate offering of syndicated programming; there are also separate local newscasts, commercial inserts and legal station identifications.
 Master control and most internal operations are based at the studios for KRCR-TV and KCVU in Redding.